Zonotora/CASPER/README.md

 Once servers are placed, the scheduler distributes the request between the regions such that carbon is minimized.

+There are a few assumptions to consider for this implementation:

+1. The properties of requests such as latency, load, and lifetime are uniform, hence requests are interchangeable
+2. Requests considered are of type web requests.
+3. Complete knowledge of request rate for the incoming, i.e. perfect predictions.
+4. We can boot up servers in any region.
+5. We assume instantaneous communication between regions and the scheduler
+6. We ignore capacity planning, i.e. setting the maximum servers, capacities, etc such that all demand can be satisfied

 ## Installation
 Install all required packages specified in requirements.txt